Prendergast School: Site and buildings

-The school is split over two sites spaced about two hundred metres apart.
+The school is split over two sites spaced about one hundred metres apart.
 The upper site (originally the home of the West Kent Grammar School) was built in the 1880s and commands fine views over London, Kent and Surrey.
 It is a listed building of Grade II* status due to the presence of a series of high quality and rare mural paintings carried out in the Assembly Hall between the years 1933 and 1936 by four painters connected with the Royal College of Art: Evelyn Dunbar, Charles Mahoney, Mildred Eldridge and Violet Martin.
 These murals are considered some of the most important achievements of 20th century mural painting.
 The upper site also contains some stained glass panels, salvaged from the Catford site, and houses most of the classrooms and administrative offices.
 Adjacent to this, a new music block was neatly incorporated into the southern perimeter wall in 2005.

+The lower site was comprehensively rebuilt apart from the sports hall in 2012-2013, while the upper site was extensively refurbished at the same time.

 The sports ground is located in Bellingham, about 3 km to its south.

 A relatively new addition to the school is the subject of Computer Science, which was introduced in 2018.